andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

     I believe my experience in CS 4700 only reflects that semester, as I heard the class has gotten a bit better with different professors and a more revised content schedule.

-- <span style="color:red">CS 4670: Introduction to Computer Vision</span>,
+- __CS 4670: Introduction to Computer Vision__
-<span style="color:blue">Bharath Hariharan</span>
+    <span style="color:grey">Bharath Hariharan</span>

     Similar to CS 4700, I wanted to take a few easier classes alongside CS 4820.
 Unlike CS 4700, the class was actually easy.
 The curriculum primarily focused on older aspects of computer vision, such as edge and line detection, which was somewhat disappointing considering we only touched on modern convolutional neural networks in the final week.

-    The class consists of four projects that aren't too diffucult.
+    The class consists of four projects that aren't too difficult.
 I chose to work with a partner, which greatly reduced the overall stress level of the course.
 In addition to projects, we had one prelim and a final.
 The final was moved online, which made the median very high.
 I believe that more recent offerings of the course have become even easier because both exams are online.

     I would describe my learning experience in this class as a solid foundation in image detection basics.
 However, the course content lacks practical applications for modern computer vision.
 Instead, it primarily focuses on the historical development of computer vision over the past few decades.
 Overall, it was an enjoyable class that didn't significantly add to the stress in my schedule.

-- <span style="color:red">👍 CS 4820: Intro Analysis of Algorithms</span>,
+- __👍 CS 4820: Intro Analysis of Algorithms__
-<span style="color:blue">Eshan Chattopadhyay</span>
+    <span style="color:grey">Eshan Chattopadhyay</span>

     The second to last required class for CS majors.
 As many people have said, the class is quite a bit of work.
 There are weekly problem sets and multiple programming assignments.
 Conceptually, the topics were not too difficult.
 We covered greedy algorithms, dynamic programming, network flow, and Turing machines.